calebthewood/eloquentJS/README.md

 ## Chapter Summaries
 I completed chapters 1-4 before starting this repository.
-My notes and work are lost to the confines of an old laptop, but I may revisit the next time I brush up on the fundamentals.
+My notes and work are lost to the hd of an old laptop, but I like revisiting this book from time to time and add them to the repo the next time I brush up on my fundamentals.

 ### Part 1: Language
 1. Values, Types, and Operators